 The next step is to type the root password for your account.
 Tap enter to proceed.

-Moving on, use the below-stated command to create a new MySQL user:
+Moving on, use the below-stated command in MySQL to create users with passwords:

 CREATE USER ‘username’ IDENTIFIED BY ‘password’;